-The Company's candidates for election as directors of the Company are listed in the accompanying proxy statement and BLUE universal proxy card.
-The Board strongly and unanimously recommends that you vote on the BLUE universal proxy card or voting instruction form "FOR" each of the Company's candidates.
-As the Purported Nomination Notice has been determined by the Board to be invalid under the Amended and Restated By-Laws with respect to the Rejected Legion Nominees, the BLUE universal proxy card does not include the names of the Rejected Legion Nominees and only includes the names of the Company's nominees and the Allowed Legion Nominees.
-However, if a court of competent jurisdiction subsequently determines that the Purported Nomination Notice is valid with respect to either or both of the Rejected Legion Nominees, then the Company will amend its proxy statement and the accompanying BLUE universal proxy card to comply with the applicable requirements of Schedule 14A and Rule 14a-19 of the Securities Exchange Act of 1934, as amended, and the other rules and regulations promulgated thereunder, and to include the names of all of the Purported Legion Nominees that have been validly nominated on a universal proxy card and will mail the revised proxy statement and a revised BLUE universal proxy card to shareowners.
-In addition, in this scenario, no proxies or votes received on the Company's previously circulated proxy card or voting instruction form that does not include the names of all of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
+The Company's candidates for election as directors of the Company are listed in the accompanying proxy statement and BLUE proxy card.
+The Board strongly and unanimously recommends that you vote on the BLUE proxy card or voting instruction form "FOR" each of the Company's candidates.
+As the Purported Nomination Notice has been determined by the Board to be invalid under the Amended and Restated By-Laws, the BLUE proxy card does not include the names of the Purported Legion Nominees on a "universal proxy card."
+However, if the Purported Nomination Notice is subsequently held to be valid by a court of competent jurisdiction through a final, non-appealable ruling, then the Company will amend its proxy statement and the accompanying BLUE proxy card to comply with the applicable requirements of Schedule 14A and Rule 14a-19 of the Securities Exchange Act of 1934, as amended, and the other rules and regulations promulgated thereunder, and to include the names of the Purported Legion Nominees that have been validly nominated on a universal proxy card and will mail the revised proxy statement and a BLUE universal proxy card to shareowners.
+In addition, in this scenario, no proxies or votes received on the Company's previously circulated proxy card or voting instruction form that does not include the names of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
 These proxies or votes will be disregarded.
-Accordingly, if you vote on the Company's BLUE universal proxy card accompanying this proxy statement and any subsequent litigation results in the conclusion that the Purported Nomination Notice is valid with respect to either or both of the Rejected Legion Nominees, your votes will not be recognized, be tabulated at the meeting or have any legal effect, and you will need to vote again for your vote to be counted.
-In the event that a court of competent jurisdiction subsequently determines that the Purported Nomination Notice is valid with respect to either or both of the Rejected Legion Nominees, the Company may also need to delay the meeting to allow time for shareowners to receive and consider the new proxy materials, including a revised BLUE universal proxy card.
+Accordingly, if you vote on the Company's BLUE proxy card accompanying this proxy statement and any subsequent litigation results in the conclusion that the Purported Nomination Notice is valid, your votes will not be recognized, be tabulated at the meeting or have any legal effect, and you will need to vote again for your vote to be counted.
+In the event that a court of competent jurisdiction holds the Purported Nomination Notice to be valid through a final, non-appealable ruling, the Company may also need to delay the meeting to allow time for shareowners to receive and consider the new proxy materials, including a BLUE universal proxy card.

-Whether or not you plan to attend the meeting, we encourage you to submit your proxy as soon as possible by voting through the Internet or by completing, signing and dating the enclosed BLUE universal proxy card.
+Whether or not you plan to attend the meeting, we encourage you to submit your proxy as soon as possible by voting through the Internet, by telephone or by completing, signing and dating the enclosed BLUE proxy card.
 You are urged to vote your shares promptly even if your shares have been sold after the record date.
-For specific instructions on how to vote your shares, please refer to the BLUE universal proxy card or the section entitled "Questions and Answers About the Meeting" on page 2 of the proxy statement.
+For specific instructions on how to vote your shares, please refer to the BLUE proxy card or the section entitled "Questions and Answers About the Meeting" on page 2 of the proxy statement.

 If your common shares are held by a broker, securities dealer, bank, trust company or other intermediary (i.e., your shares are held in "street name"), you will receive a voting instruction form from that broker, securities dealer, bank, trust company or other intermediary.
 You must provide voting instructions by completing the voting instruction form and returning it to your broker, securities dealer, bank, trust company or other intermediary for your shares to be voted.
-We recommend that you instruct your broker, securities dealer, bank, trust company or other intermediary to vote your shares on the BLUE universal proxy card.
+We recommend that you instruct your broker, securities dealer, bank, trust company or other intermediary or other intermediary to vote your shares on the BLUE proxy card.
 The proxy is revocable and will not affect your right to vote in person if you attend the meeting.